aaronkao/community/README.md

 ## Motivation

-There are many libraries or collection of components for Pulumi out there.
-Most of them are made by needs of the individual companies and developers.
+There are many libraries or collections of components for Pulumi out there.
+Most of them are made based on requirements of individual companies and developers.
 Pulumi X aims to make a community where these libraries can be created, where opinionated configurations for Pulumi resources can be stored and discussed.

 ## Current libraries